natescherer/publish-powershell-action/README.md

-# powershell-publish-to-github-packages
+# Publish PowerShell GitHub Action

-GitHub Action to public modules and scripts to GitHub Packages.
+A GitHub Action to publish a PowerShell module or script to GitHub Packages, the Posh Test Gallery, or the PowerShell Gallery.